 December 1, 1988 - First World AIDS Day.

 July 30, 2008 - H.R.
 5501, The Tom Lantos and Henry J. Hyde United States Global Leadership Against HIV/AIDS, Tuberculosis, and Malaria Reauthorization Act of 2008, becomes law and authorizes up to $48 billion to combat global HIV/AIDS, tuberculosis and malaria.
-Through 2013, PEPFAR plans to work in partnership with host nations to support treatment for at least 4 million people, prevention of 12 million new infections, and care for 12 million people.
+Through 2013, PEPFAR plans to work in partnership with host nations to support treatment for at least four million people, prevention of 12 million new infections and care for 12 million people.

-July 24, 2012 - Doctors announce during the 19th International AIDS Conference that Timothy Ray Brown, the Berlin patient, has been "cured” of HIV.
+July 24, 2012 - Doctors announce during the 19th International AIDS Conference that Timothy Ray Brown, known as the “Berlin patient,” has been clinically “cured” of HIV.
 Brown, diagnosed with leukemia, underwent a bone marrow transplant in 2007 using marrow from a donor with an HIV-resistant mutation.
 He no longer has detectable HIV.

 March 3, 2013 - Researchers announce that a baby born infected with HIV has been “functionally cured.”
 The child, born in Mississippi, was given high doses of antiretroviral drugs within 30 hours of being born.
 A year later, the child now has detectable levels of the virus in her blood, 27 months after being taken off antiretroviral drugs, according to scientists involved with her case.

 June 18, 2013 - Marking the 10th anniversary of PEPFAR, Secretary of State John Kerry announces that the millionth child has been born HIV-free due to prevention of mother-to-child transmission programs (PMTCT).